Fourier analysis of many-body transition amplitudes and states: Fourier transform over a finite group

+For example, the symmetrization operator $\hat{c}(R)$ defined in Eq.~\eqref{eq:hatc} is the Fourier transform of the function $c$ at the representation $R$, which explains our choice of notation.
+Note that we use hats to denote representation matrices, such as $\hat{\rho}(\sigma)$ in Eq.~\eqref{morphism}, as well as Fourier transforms, which are linear combinations of such matrices, for example $\hat{f}(\rho)$ in Eq.~\eqref{FT}.
+The Fourier transform of a function $f$ at the irrep with label $\lambda$, $\hat{f}(\rho^{(\lambda)})$, will simply be denoted $\hat{f}(\lambda)$ for the sake of conciseness.
+The knowledge of the Fourier transform $\hat{f}(\lambda)$ of $f$ at all irreps $\lambda$ of $G$ allows to recover the original function through the inverse transform

-where $d_\lambda$ is the irrep's dimension.
-For simplicity, we write $\hat{f}(\lambda)$ for $\hat{f}(\rho^{(\lambda)})$, the Fourier transform at the irrep with label $\lambda$.
-In essence, the individual entries of the matrix irreps form an orthogonal basis of the space of complex-valued functions on $G$ and Eq.~\eqref{IFT} is the expansion of $f$ in that basis [see Appendix \ref{app:IFT} for details].
+Here and in the following, sums over $\lambda$ are assumed to run over all inequivalent irreps of $G$.
+As we show in greater detail in Appendix \ref{app:IFT}, the individual entries of the irrep matrices $\hat{\rho}^{(\lambda)}(\sigma)$ form an orthogonal basis of the space of complex-valued functions on $G$, and Eq.~\eqref{IFT} is the expansion of $f$ in that basis.